Loading...

 How to consume post-workout snack without glucose spikes

-Include a source of lean protein like Greek yogurt, cottage cheese, or a small serving of nuts.
-This can slow down the absorption of carbohydrates.
+Include a source of protein in your snack, such as Greek yogurt, cottage cheese, or a small portion of lean chicken, to help slow down the absorption of carbohydrates.

-Have your snack within 30 minutes to an hour post-workout when your body is still efficiently using glucose.
+Have your snack within 30 minutes to an hour post-workout when your body is more insulin-sensitive, which can help in better glucose utilization.

-Keep track of how different snacks affect your blood sugar levels and adjust your choices accordingly to find what works best for you.
+Pay attention to how different snacks affect your glucose levels over time and adjust your choices accordingly.

 healthspan-mbl